ember-learn/guides-source/guides/release/in-depth-topics/native-classes-in-depth.md

 ### Fields

-Class fields are a new feature in JavaScript that are still being finalized, which is why they generally aren't part of most tutorials about classes.
+Class fields allow you to assign properties to an instance of the class on construction.
 You can define a field like this:

 ```js
 class Person {